Importance of validating signatures in SAML

 Without proper signature validation, attackers could intercept SAML assertions, modify them, and potentially gain unauthorized access to protected systems, posing a serious security risk.

 1. Login to the target Spark tenant.
-Access the Keycloak console from the User menu.
+Access the *Keycloak console* from the [Navigation menu](/navigation/navigation-menu.md#user-menu).

 2. Login in the Keycloak Admin Console using your admin credentials.